-As one of the best schools for Christian counseling students, OBU offers a bachelor of arts in psychology.
+As one of the students, OBU offers a bachelor of arts in psychology.
 The private liberal arts university in Shawnee, Oklahoma, was founded by the Baptist General Convention of Oklahoma and boasts accreditation from the Higher Learning Commission.

 The 128-credit curriculum comprises 40 credit hours of behavioral and social sciences classes, 17-19 credit hours of flex core courses, 37 credit hours of psychology: pre-counseling classes, 18 credit hours of minor courses, and 11-14 credit hours of electives.

 Each candidate must complete an application and provide official high school transcripts demonstrating a minimum 3.0 minimum GPA, ACT scores of at least 20 or SAT scores of at least 1030, a completed FAFSA, and an essay.
 During the admissions process, prospective students also complete personal interviews with admissions counselors.

 Located in Danville, Virginia, Averett offers a that allows degree-seekers to better understand the relationship between the body and mind by emphasizing human behavior and how the mind works.
 The psychology program offers students a background in various aspects of the discipline through several focus areas.

 Throughout the rigorous curriculum, learners explore effective behavior, psychology as a social science or as a natural science, and research design.
 Degree-seekers also complete integrative experiences during their senior year, including a seminar on the history of psychology.

 Counseling students can explore one of three concentration options to tailor their degree to align with their interests and career goals.
 Learners can pursue concentrations in integrative health psychology, biological psychology, or clinical and counseling psychology.